 So what is barrel plating?

-Some of the reasons for barrel plating is to produce finishing that will make the metal parts resistant to wear and tear.
-Barrel plating increases the aesthetic appeal of the electroplated parts and also enhance their capacity to resist corrosion.
+This method helps you to finish metal parts in a way that makes them resistant to wear and tear.
+It increases the aesthetic appeal of the electroplated parts and also enhance their capacity to resist corrosion.

 1. You will use a single vessel

-With the right sizes of a barrel, you can handle every plating need for your project.
+With the right sized barrel, you can handle every plating need for your project.
 Be it parts cleaning, rinsing, parts pickling or even sealing, all you need is one single vessel, and that’s it!

 3. Be sure of a uniform finish